Coursework

 Design capstone subjects

-You could also learn how to design major civil infrastructure projects including railway stations, trains, airports and stadiums with our Integrated Design – Civil subject.
+Learn how to design civil infrastructure including railway stations, trains, airports and stadiums with our Integrated Design – Civil subject.

 Handbook entries